 We respectfully request that you schedule an appointment to visit our campus.
 You may schedule a visit online by clicking the "Schedule Now" button, emailing Admissions directly, or calling our Admissions Director at 281-359-1090 x218.
 Classes are in session during the day and we attempt to schedule tours when it will be the least disruptive to the learning process.
 You may also consider attending an open house event.
 These events are designed to provide as much information as possible for prospective students and their families.

 What colleges do Covenant graduates attend?

 Covenant graduates have been accepted at a number of prestigious colleges and universities throughout the U.S. and the world.
-For a complete list of our most recent college acceptance offerings, click here.
+For a sampling of the universities our alumni attend, please click here.